malachimuhic/malachimuhic/README.md

 - :mailbox: You can reach me at: [mwmuhic@yahoo.com](mailto:mwmuhic@yahoo.com).

-- :zap: In my free time, I solve problems on Leet-Code and learn new skills.
+- :zap: In my free time, I solve problems on LeetCode and learn new skills.

 ---